Protegrity-Developer-Edition/protegrity-developer-python/tests/e2e/README.md

 > If it needs to run on a different machine, add the `"endpoint_url"` key in the `samples/config.json` and `e2e/data/mapping_config.json` files with a valid Discover URL.
 > Example: `"endpoint_url": "http://<IP>:8580/pty/data-discovery/v1.1/classify"`

-4. Configure the required environment variables with the credentials received during Protegrity Developer Edition registration: DEV_EDITION_EMAIL, DEV_EDITION_PASSWORD and DEV_EDITION_API_KEY.
+4. Configure the required environment variables with the credentials received during Protegrity AI Developer Edition registration: DEV_EDITION_EMAIL, DEV_EDITION_PASSWORD and DEV_EDITION_API_KEY.
 Set these environment variables using your preferred method, such as `.env` files, `export` commands, system environment settings, or shell configuration files.

 5. Generate the `environment.properties` file to capture environment details for the Allure report: